12 Beloved Cars That Are (Or Were) Actually Banned In The USA

 Nissan has produced a Skyline model since the late '50s, first as a Prince model and renamed to Nissan shortly after introduction.
 Its styling modeled American designs and it was intended as a luxury model, according to Motor 1.
 The car continued through the '60s as just another Nissan until 1969 when the first performance-oriented GT-R model was introduced with a 160 horsepower inline-6 engine.
 The GT-R grew into somewhat of a legend, but never once did one arrive in the Port of Los Angeles with the steering wheel on the left.

 The R34 Skyline produced from 1999 to 2002 shot up in popularity from its inclusion in the Gran Turismo video game and its inclusion in the popular Fast and Furious movies.
-However, R34 cars are only becoming eligible in 2024, which will likely see a flood of them imported from Japan at a premium.
+However, R34 cars just became eligible for import to the United States in 2024*, which will likely see a flood of them imported from Japan at a premium.
 Hagerty says the two previous generations of Skyline have been popular with importers but their popularity may have peaked, especially since interested buyers now only have to wait a short time to acquire the most desirable model.
-Regardless of which one is legal to import and when, none were ever made with left-hand drive, so all of them should be interesting to drive in North American traffic.
+Regardless of which one is legal to import and when, none were ever made with left-hand drive, so all of them should be interesting to handle in North American traffic.

 Volkswagen Type 1 Beetle